micans/pick/README.md

 operations and a number of math functions are provided (see below).
-It is also possible to match and extract substrings using Perl regexes (as a derived value or new column) with `get`, change an existing column using a regex with `ed` and `edg`, compute md5 sums, URL-encode and decode, convert to and from binary, octal and hex, reverse complement DNA/RNA, and extract statistics from cigar strings.
+It is also possible to match and extract substrings using Perl regexes (as a derived value or new column) with `get`, change an existing column using a regex with `ed` and `edg`, compute md5 sums, percent-encode and decode, convert to and from binary, octal and hex, reverse complement DNA/RNA, and extract statistics from cigar strings.
 Display options include formatting of fractions and percentages and zero padding of integers.